akclifto/CodeExercises/README.md

-# LeetCodeExercises
+# CodeExercises
-problems from leetcode for practice.
+problems from leetcode and others for practice.